nashville-software-school/server-side-python-curriculum/book-2-django/chapters/DD_DJANGO_MODELS.md

 ## Next Steps

-Now that you have define the database model, you have completed the first step toward performing a task called a database migration.
+Now that you have defined the database model, you have completed the first step toward performing a task called a database migration.
 There are a few more steps before you can do it.

 | Term | Definition |
 | --| --|